-The Company makes recommendations on the compensation awards for its employees, which are approved annually by the Remuneration Committee of BBPLC, depending upon the threshold limit, a portion of such compensation award for the employees will be awarded in BBPLC stock.
+The Company makes recommendations on the compensation awards for its employees which are approved annually by the Remuneration Committee of BBPLC.
+Depending upon the threshold limit, a portion of such compensation will be awarded in BBPLC stock.
 The main current share-related schemes from which the Company's employees benefit are as follows: